top of page

 Synonyms: Meander, drift, rove, ramble, saunter, amble, stray, gallivant, mosey.

-After years of visiting Norway—including a full year in the mountains, countless hikes, and a growing familiarity with the village of Skånevik—I still couldn’t shake the feeling that I was about to trespass.
+After nearly a decade of visiting Norway, including a full year in the mountains, countless hikes, and a growing familiarity with the village of Skånevik, I still couldn’t shake the feeling that I was about to trespass...

-I was venturing beyond my usual walking route, following a local trail called Kjærlighetsstein—or The Lover’s Loop—which winds above the village and features historic photos of Skånevik placed along the way.
+I was venturing beyond my usual walking route, following a local trail called Kjærlighetsstein (The Lover’s Loop), which winds above the village and features historic photos of Skånevik placed along the way.

 "The Lover's Loop: Skånevik in old pictures"